jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 2.4 Formatting and Syntax

-- The Maximum line length is 80 characters. **Rationale:** this limit is a deliberate constraint based on human physiology and complexity
+- The maximum line length is 80 characters. **Rationale:** this limit is a deliberate constraint based on human physiology and complexity